Shawn Mullins: Commercial success

 His critical breakthrough came when his song "Lullaby", from the album Soul's Core, became a radio and video hit.
 In the video for "Lullaby", directed by Roger Pistole, actress Dominique Swain appeared.
 His song, "All in My Head", featured on the sitcom Scrubs, was written in response to an e-mail sent by producers of the show searching for a theme song.
 Mullins wrote a demo version and sent it in within 24 hours.
 It wasn't selected as the theme song, but the demo version was used in a season one episode of the series.

 Another single, "Shimmer", was included on the soundtrack for Dawson's Creek and was a minor hit.
 "Shimmer" was also used in Australia as part of its promotional campaign during the 2000 Summer Olympics, and is still considered in Australia as the unofficial anthem of the games.
 To date he has yet to match the overwhelming commercial success of "Lullaby", which was also released as a live performance on the charity album Live in the X Lounge II in 1999.
-In early 2002, he formed the supergroup The Thorns with Matthew Sweet and Pete Droge.
+In early 2002, he formed the band The Thorns with Matthew Sweet and Pete Droge.